 Always start your waxing session with freshly washed skin.
 Scrub up with a mild soap to remove any germs, sweat, oil, makeup, dirt, or other residue.

-Wax won’t adhere to wet hair either.
+Wax won’t adhere to wet hair, either.
 So dry the area thoroughly with a clean towel.

 - Pull in the opposite direction.
 Follow specific instructions for your particular wax.
 Some waxes require time to harden, while others can be pulled almost immediately.
-When you’re ready to pull, hold skin taut with one hand by pulling it slightly in the direction of hair growth.
-Then use the other hand to pull off the strip or wax in the opposite direction in one fast, swift motion.
+When you’re ready to pull, hold your skin taut with one hand by pulling it slightly in the direction of hair growth.
+Then, use the other hand to pull off the strip or wax in the opposite direction in one fast, swift motion.

 - Ease the pain of the pull.
 To minimize the sting, take a deep breath and exhale as you pull fast.
 Then place a hand on the just-waxed skin to calm it.
 If you’re prone to waxing pain, you can apply a lidocaine product like Plum Smooth Plumb Numb about 30 minutes before waxing.